ttskch/remarkbase/README.md

 Run `gulp serve` and edit your slide or theme.
 When you save some changes gulp automatically builds it and reloads browser.

+### Export to PDF (via Google Chrome)

+1. `⌘+P`
+2. Set `Print to PDF` to `Destination`
+3. Set `None` to `Margins`
+4. **Now maybe your preview is not beautiful** :sweat:
+5. Then, change your window size and `⌘+P` again
+6. Now maybe your preview was changed :flushed:
+7. So **you can adjust window size to beautify the preview**

+Maybe the best window size is different for each environment.
+Just to tell you, on my environment, 910 x 682 of viewport size is the best.

+FYI, to change window size [Window Resizer](https://chrome.google.com/webstore/detail/window-resizer/kkelicaakdanhinjdeammmilcgefonfh) Extension is so useful.

+> See also [gnab/remark#50](https://github.com/gnab/remark/issues/50) for details of this feature.

 ## Features of template

 ### Emoji ready